mailund/gostr/README.md

-# gostry - String algorithms examples in Go
+# gostr - String algorithms examples in Go

 This is just a small repository for Go implementations of basic string algorithms for educational purposes.